-First, soften the vegetables; onion, celery, and carrots on the saute mode in olive oil .
+First, soften the vegetables; onion, celery, and carrots on the sauté function in olive oil.

-- (A) Add chicken, garlic, stock, water, ginger and lemon to the pot.
-Secure the lid and make sure the vent is set to Sealing.
+Add chicken, garlic, stock, water, ginger, lemon zest, and lemon to the pot.
+Secure the lid and make sure the vent is set to the sealing position.
 Cook on Manual for 7 minutes.
 Natural release for 5 minutes.

-- (C) Add the orzo, dried herbs and salt and pepper to the pot.
+Add the orzo pasta, dried herbs and salt and pepper to the pot.
 Give it a quick stir and then secure the lid and seal the vent.
-Set to cook on Manual for 3 minutes.
+Set to cook on high pressure Manual Mode for 3 minutes.

-- (D) Shred the chicken with 2 forks.
+While the pasta is cooking shred the chicken with 2 forks.
 When the pot beeps done, do a quick release of steam and open the lid.
-Return chicken to the pot.
+Return chicken to the large pot.

 Can you put raw chicken in soup?

 Yes!
 You can add raw chicken to your broth in this Instant Pot recipe.

 With this method it is just like you would be boiling the chicken, which not only cooks quickly but also cooks nice and tender.